 With particular reference to Japanese language learning, I help with planning and structuring one's learning process, kanji and vocabulary memorisation techniques, making sense of Japanese grammar and usage, developing writing and conversational skills.
 I can explain the minutest nuances of Japanese grammar in plain English and ensure that you know how to use it correctly.
 Specifically for teaching kanji, I use my own method adapted from the Japanese national school curriculum for the needs of non-native speakers.
 It is built around continuously mindmapping kanji and their combinations to help students develop kanji usage, boost vocabulary, and understand how the Japanese language describes reality.

-Utilising my international corporate and academic experience, I give advice on career and academic development.
+Utilising my international corporate and academic experience, I provide life-coaching advice on career and academic development.
 I have been through five different education systems myself and I am very attuned to the difficulties international students may have with dealing with the UK higher education.
 I provide tailor-made assistance for each individual students suiting their educational and cultural background.

 I studied at the Osaka University of Foreign Studies on the Japanese Ministry of Education scholarship and have a university degree in teaching Japanese, Level 1 of the Japanese Language Proficiency Test (JLPT), and the JETRO Business Japanese certificate.
-I finished my MA and am completing my PhD at the School of Oriental and African Studies, University of London, where I attended 24 courses in Social Sciences, History, Arts, Humanities, and Languages of East and Southeast Asia.
+I finished my MA and am completing my PhD at the School of Oriental and African Studies (SOAS), University of London, where I attended 24 courses in Social Sciences, History, Arts, Humanities, and Languages of East and Southeast Asia.

 I also work at the JLPT exam in London.
 I am a member of the SOAS Japan Research Centre, the British Association of Japanese Teachers, the European Association of Social Anthropologists, the International Association for Asian Studies, the British Association for Japanese Studies, the British Association of MEXT Scholars, and the Japan Society of the UK.